History of Australia in Timeline

 2024: ADF Active Operations

-In 2024, the Australian Defence Force (ADF) was actively involved in operations in the Middle East and the Indo-Pacific, providing security and aid.
-They were also contributing to UN forces in South Sudan, SyriaIsrael peacekeeping, and North Korea.
-Domestically, they were assisting in preventing asylum-seekers from entering the country and aiding in natural disaster relief.
+In 2024, the Australian Defence Force (ADF) was actively involved in operations in the Middle East and the Indo-Pacific, contributing to UN forces, assisting in natural disaster relief, and preventing asylum-seekers from entering the country.

 In January 2025, there were 168,386 named species on the Australian National Species List.